-The “says” portion of the empathy map focuses on the things your principal user says to you about the product and its use.
+The “says” portion of the empathy map focuses on what your principal user says about the product and its use.
 This data can usually be easily gathered by conducting a usability test or a survey to better understand their opinions.

 Quick surveys can be one of the best ways to gauge how people feel about a product/service and also provide a line of direct feedback from the customer back to you.
-Along with usability testing, surveys and customer outreach are the best way to figure out what your customers think about your product/service.
+Along with usability testing, surveys and customer outreach are the best ways to determine your customers’ thoughts about your product/service.